wet-boew/wet-boew-wpss/README.md

 # WPSS_Tool Installer

 The tool installer, WPSS_Tool.exe, does NOT include the required Perl or Python installers (as was the case for previous releases).
-Perl and Python must be installed on the worksation prior to installing the WPSS_Tool.
+Perl and Python must be installed on the workstation prior to installing the WPSS_Tool.

 Supported versions of Perl include
   - ActiveState Perl 5.14 (does not support 5.16)